1. Home

 The Badger was built in 1952 by the Christy Corporation in Sturgeon Bay, Wisconsin, along with its twin, the SS Spartan, which was named after the Michigan State University mascot.

 Designed with a reinforced hull to break through ice, the Badger originally ferried railroad cars, passengers, and vehicles across the lake throughout the year.
-Nowadays, the ferry operates between the eastern and western parts of US 10, connecting two cities from May through October.
+Nowadays, the ferry operates between the eastern and western parts of US 10.

-The SS Badger was launched on September 6, 1952, and began its service for the Chesapeake and Ohio Railway on March 21, 1953.
-The C&O had acquired the Ludington-based rail car ferry operations after purchasing the Pere Marquette Railway in 1947.
+The Badger was launched on September 6, 1952, and entered service for the Chesapeake & Ohio on March 21, 1953.
+The railroad had acquired the Ludington-based rail car ferry operations after purchasing the Pere Marquette Railway in 1947.

-On July 1, 1983, the Chessie System ended its car ferry service by selling the steamers Badger, Spartan, and City of Midland 41 to Glen F. Bowden of Ludington, who set up the Michigan–Wisconsin Transportation Company to keep operations running.
+On July 1, 1983, the Chessie System ended its remaining car ferry services by selling the steamers Badger, Spartan, and City of Midland 41 to Glen F. Bowden of Ludington, who set up the Michigan–Wisconsin Transportation Company to keep operations running.

 A Journey Through Time and Water